mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 <%= turbo_frame_tag "beer_list_frame", data: { turbo_action: "advance" } do %>
 ```

-#### Async frame
+#### Asynchronous frame

-Let's say we want to suggest a beer to the user based on how they've rated other beers.Calculating the recommendation might take a long time, which is why we decided to load it asynchronously.
+Let's say we want to suggest a beer to the user based on how they've rated other beers.
+Calculating the recommendation might take a long time, which is why we decided to load it asynchronously.
 So initially when the user goes to his own page, it just shows a "loading indicator", and when the recommendation is ready, that gets rendered to the page.

 This can be achieved with Turbo frames with a <i>src</i> attribute: